MT-MRT/MRT-Coded-Calibration-Target/README.md

 # MRT-Coded-Calibration-Target

-A Coded Checkerboard Target for an Improved Geometrical Calibration of Infrared-Cameras
+Iterative corner detection of a coded checkerboard target for the geometric calibration of infrared cameras